KDE/kde-builder/doc/chapter_02/kde-modules-and-selection.md

 most modules are specified via module-sets as described below.
 ```

-When using only `module` entries, kdesrc-build builds them in the order
+When using only `module` entries, kde-builder builds them in the order
 you list, and does not attempt to download any other repositories other
 than what you specify directly.